lrsrivera/motorph-system/README.md

 # MotorPH Employee Management System

-A comprehensive web-based employee management system built with HTML, CSS, and JavaScript.
-This system provides functionality for employee attendance tracking, payroll management, leave requests, and administrative tasks.
+A comprehensive web-based system for HR, Payroll, and all employees to manage payroll and all sorts of related HR operations.
+Built with HTML, CSS, and JavaScript, this system provides complete functionality for employee attendance tracking, payroll management, leave requests, tax deductions, and administrative tasks.

 ## 🚀 Live Demo

-**Access the live application:** [View Live Demo](https://yourusername.github.io/motorph-employee-system/)
+**Access the live application:** [View Live Demo](https://yourusername.github.io/motorph-system/)

 ## 📋 Features